Why Startups Should Adopt AI?

 Startups thrive on innovation, and AI is a force-multiplier.
 Because AI can generate ideas (through generative models) or improve R&D, it can spark radical new products.

-OECD research notes that “start-ups indeed often bring to the market more radical innovations, especially when new technological paradigms, such as AI, emerge”.
+Start-ups indeed often bring to the market more radical innovations, especially when new technological paradigms, such as AI, emerge.

 In other words, AI empowers small teams to punch above their weight with breakthroughs that established players haven't dreamed of.